True Miracle Stories

 by Deb Matthews

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
-This is one from the 70s about God miraculously stopping the rain and drying the ground for a C.A.P. track-and-field day.
+Here's another true miracle story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+This one is about God miraculously stopping the rain and drying the ground for a C.A.P. track-and-field day.

 Pouring Rain & Dry Grass